 All fees for licenses, permits, fines and other miscellaneous charges shall be reviewed annually and set to recover the City's expense in providing the service.
-In addition, these fees may be annually adjusted to reflect changes in the Denver area consumer price index.
-A revenue manual listing all such fees and charges of the City shall be maintained and updated periodically.
+In addition, these fees may be annually adjusted to reflect changes in

-The 2021 Operating Budget includes fee increases for Electric and Water that were adopted by City Council in 2019.
-[TO BE UPDATED AFTER THE 2022 BUDGET IS COMPLETE]
+The 2024 Operating Budget includes fee increases for Water, Sewer and Storm Drainage that were previously adopted by City Council.